Technolution/rust-gouda-meetup-1/README.md

 1. Install Rustup
     * install from https://rustup.rs
+    * or update your Rust installation `rustup update`
 2. Install the Rust nightly compiler
     * `rustup toolchain add nightly`
 3. Select the nightly compiler as default